kevinlim512/MyNextBreak/README.md

 Effective: 2025-10-20

 ### Overview
-- Holiday Countdown does not collect, share, sell, or track any personal data.
+- MyNextBreak does not collect, share, sell, or track any personal data.
 - The app operates on-device.
 Network access is only used to download public holiday datasets from data.gov.sg.
+- We do not operate any backend servers.
+The app runs on your device and only connects to data.gov.sg to download public holiday data.

 ### Data We Collect
 - Personal information: none